KDeLaria/work-day-scheduler/README.md

 ## Usage

-Add an event by clicking on the save icon next for the hour that the event is for.
+Add an event by clicking on the save icon next to the hour that the event is for.

 ## Credits